bottlesdevs/dependencies/README.md

 - Provide links to official, tangible, reliable and possibly immutable resources
 - Do not self-host resources
 - Don't post any copyright infringing resources
+- Do not delete manifests, when a dependency should be removed from Bottles, just remove it from `index.json`, unless it violates the rules, in that case it will be eliminated.